-Code Title ECTS- Knowledge Skills Competencies points solutions.
+Code Title ECTS- points Knowledge Skills Competencies PBL Skills Learning Objectives: Establish and contribute to a collaboration with the group and the supervisor Apply covered theories on group dynamics, teamwork and conflict resolution Formulate and enforce a group contract with the group.
+Identify relevant problems, formulate a problem statement, and explain proposed solutions.
 Apply knowledge about references and source management.
 Apply academic and technical writing style, report structure and rules for plagiarism.
 Communicate the results of the project work in writing, graphically and orally to different target groups.
-IT-SEP1 Semester Project: Single User System 10 The student will use knowledge acquired in PRO1, MSE1 and WEB1.
-The student should be able to: - Make a project description with documentation of problem domain - Derive requirements - Apply use case modelling and draw activity diagrams - Construct a domain model - Construct UML class diagram(s) - Construct a sequence diagram of one essential method - Implement a software system using object- oriented programming - Integrate Java-generated files into a webpage using JavaScript - Perform testing in relation to use cases - Describe your system in a user guide - Apply relevant theories on group dynamics, team cooperation and conflict resolution and formulate and enforce a group contract - Communicate the results of the project work using academic and technical writing, apply the correct report structure and rules on plagiarism - Communicate successfully in writing, graphically and orally to different target groups - Evaluate the performance of selected parts of the system in terms of time complexity using The student should be able to: - Demonstrate the connection between the different disciplines in software development - Describe and reflect on the group's cooperation - Apply and reflect on covered learning theories and motivation theories - Reflect on the waterfall method as a tool to control a software development process.
-IT- PRO2 Programming 2 10 The student should be able to understand: - System architecture the Big O notation.
-The student should be able to understand: - System architecture The student should be able to: - Implement programs in Java using design 11102 - Various methods for testing - Concurrent programming - Design patterns - Client/server structure - Layered abstractions in protocol stacks - Various methods for testing - Concurrent programming - Design patterns - Client/server structure - Layered abstractions in protocol stacks Implement programs in sava using design patterns, and evaluate which to use Test software using relevant testing techniques Develop flexible java code using interfaces Implement thread-safe classes and multi-
+IT-SEP1 (in A24) Semester Project: Single User System 10 The student will use knowledge acquired in PRO1, MSE1 and WEB1.
+The student should be able to: Make a project description with documentation of problem domain Derive requirements Apply use case modelling and draw activity diagrams Construct a domain model Construct a sequence diagram of one essential method Implement a software system using object-oriented programming Integrate Java-generated files into a webpage using JavaScript Perform testing in relation to use cases Describe your system in a user guide Apply relevant theories on group dynamics, team cooperation and conflict resolution and formulate and enforce a group contract Communicate the results of the project work using academic and technical writing, apply the correct report structure and rules on plagiarism Communicate successfully in writing, graphically and orally to different target groups Evaluate the performance of selected parts of the system in terms of time complexity using the Big O notation.
+The student should be able to: - Demonstrate the connection between the different disciplines in software development - Describe and reflect on the group's cooperation - Apply and reflect on covered learning theories and motivation theories - Reflect on the waterfall method as a tool to control a software development process.
+IT-SEP1 (from A25) Semester Project: Single User System 10 The student must apply knowledge from the courses PRO1 and WEB1 in the same semester.
+The student should be able to: - Make a project description with documentation of problem domain The student should be able to: - Demonstrate the connection between the different disciplines in software development